Shadows of black hole surrounded by anisotropic fluid in Rastall theory

 where the expressions for $\mathcal{R} (r)$ and ${\Theta}(\theta)$ in Eq.~(\ref{r}) and (\ref{th}) takes the form

-with $\mathcal{K}$ as the Carter constant, and $\tau$ as affine parameter.
-The geodesic of a test particle around rotating Rastall black hole are completely determined by the equations (\ref{tuch})-(\ref{phiuch}) and for $N_s=0$ these geodesic equations reduce to the corresponding equations around Kerr black hole.
-Now, to analyse the photon orbit we introduce two dimensionless impact parameters $\eta$ and $\xi$, which have a functional form in terms of energy $\mathcal{E}$, angular momentum $\mathcal{L}$ and Carter constant $\mathcal{K}$ as
+with $\mathcal{K}$ as the Carter constant.
+The geodesic of a test particle around rotating Rastall black hole are completely determined by the equations (\ref{tuch})-(\ref{phiuch}) and for $N_s=0$, these geodesic equations reduce to the corresponding equations around Kerr black hole.
+To analyze the photons orbit we introduce two dimensionless impact parameters $\eta$ and $\xi$, which have a functional form in terms of energy $\mathcal{E}$, angular momentum $\mathcal{L}$ and Carter constant $\mathcal{K}$ as

 Every orbit is characterize by the constants of motion $\eta$ and $\xi$.
 Indeed, $\eta$ and $\xi$ are further related to the celestial coordinates.
-For photon ($m_0=0$), the Eq.~(\ref{r}) in terms of dimensionless quantities $\eta$ and $\xi$ takes the form:
+Photons have zero rest mass ($m_0=0$) and follow null geodesics, for them the Eq.~(\ref{r}) in terms of dimensionless quantities $\eta$ and $\xi$ takes the form

-The shape of the black hole shadow is dictated by the null geodesic.
-It must be stressed out that geodesic are possible only when $(\mathcal{R}>0)$, therefore the nature of roots of $\mathcal{R}$ will distinguish the geodesics around black hole.
-Out of all possible motion, i.e. capturing (no real root of $\mathcal{R}$), scattering ($\mathcal{R}$ has real roots for $r\geq r_+$), and unstable circular orbits, only the unstable orbits play a role in casting shadow silhouette of black hole whose radius can be found by $(\mathcal{R}=d\mathcal{R}/dr=0)$.
+The apparent shape of the black hole shadow is dictated by the null geodesics.
+It must be stressed out that geodesics are possible only when $(\mathcal{R}\geq0)$ (cf. Eq. (\ref{r})), therefore the nature of roots of $\mathcal{R}$ will distinguish the geodesics around the black hole.
+Out of all possible motion, e.g., capturing (no real root of $\mathcal{R}$), scattering ($\mathcal{R}$ has real roots for $r\geq r_+$), and unstable (circular and spherical) orbits; only the unstable orbits play a role in casting silhouette of black hole whose radii can be found by $(\mathcal{R}=d\mathcal{R}/dr=0)$.